phananh1010/PanoSalNet/README.md

 Anh Nguyen, Zhisheng Yan, and Klara Nahrstedt 2018.
 Your Attention is Unique: Detecting 360-Degree Video Saliency in Head-Mounted Display for Head Movement Prediction.
 In ACM Multimedia Conference for 2018 (ACMMM2018)

-To cite our paper, use this Bitex code:
+To cite our paper, use this Bibtex code:
 ```
 @inproceedings{panosalnet2018,
   author = {Nguyen, Anh and Yan, Zhisheng and Nahrstedt, Klara},